 Silver Lake Mountain is a great “bang for your buck” destination.
 This short trail is perfect for the entire family and offers some outstanding views out over Taylor Pond, Union Falls Pond, Silver Lake, Catamount, and Whiteface Mountain's northern slopes.
 The trail to the top has several open views and rocky sections along the way.

-Primary Trailhead: From the four-corner intersection in the village of Wilmington head north onto Bonnieview Road.
+From the four-corner intersection in the village of Wilmington, head north onto Bonnieview Road.
 Follow this to its end at Silver Lake Road.
 Take a left onto Silver Lake Road and continue for just under 6-miles to the trailhead on the right.

-Out of Shape Hiker: Winter Climbing: This hike is an excellent snowshoe outing for the entire family.
+This hike is an fine snowshoe outing for an adventurous entire family.
 It can be a bit slippery in areas, so some care is needed, especially with younger kids.
-Not recommended for cross country skiing.
+This trail is not recommended for cross country skiing.